Bradley Mazikou

-Bradley Mazikou (born 2 June 1996) is a professional footballer who plays as a left-back for Super League Greece club Aris.
+Bradley Lovelife Mazikou (born 2 June 1996) is a professional footballer who plays as a left-back for Swiss Super League club Servette.
 Born in France, he represents Congo at international level.

-Club career
+Career

 Mazikou began his senior career with Lorient but was unable to break into the first-team.
 He managed just one appearance, playing full 90 minutes in a 3–2 away loss against Stade Rennais in the Coupe de la Ligue on 26 October 2016.

 Mazikou played two seasons regularly for Lorient B and spent time on loan at Dunkerque and Cholet in the Championnat National, before joining Bulgarian club CSKA Sofia on a three years deal.

-Bradley Mazikou joined CSKA Sofia for an undisclosed fee on 20 August 2019.
+Mazikou joined CSKA Sofia for an undisclosed fee on 20 August 2019.

-Aris

 On 5 July 2022, Mazikou signed a three-year contract with Aris.

 International career

 Born in France, Mazikou is of Brazzaville-Congolese descent.
 Mazikou debuted for the Republic of the Congo national team in a 2–0 2021 Africa Cup of Nations qualification win over Eswatini on 12 November 2020.